anpigon/obsidian-bmo-chatbot/README.md

-# BMO Chatbot for Obsidian
+# MAX Chatbot for Obsidian

 Generate and brainstorm ideas while creating your notes using Large Language Models (LLMs) from Ollama, LM Studio, Anthropic, OpenAI, Mistral AI, and more for Obsidian.